 The 4th of July is right around the corner!
-If you need a few low-cost games to fill the lull between food and fireworks this year then read on!
+If you need a few games ideas to fill the lull between food and fireworks this year then read on!

 I love watching the fireworks on the 4th of July!
 Usually, there’s a get together at my Mother-in-Law’s lake place with a big picnic, and copious amounts of beer.